wp-plugins/bbpress-new-ui/readme.txt

 == Description ==

+Contacting the developer to the community:

+Guys, we already have 3000!
+My plugin was downloaded 3,000 times!
+This is a very large figure, and I'm responsible for all 3000 users who use my plugin.

+I hope that soon I will be able to introduce you to version 3.0.
+Thank you for using my plugin.

+And what you waiting from new version?
+Write here: https://wordpress.org/support/topic/we-are-3000

+Description

 A great plugin that changes the interface of the forum: now he looks beautiful, fresh and in dark/light colors with plugin settings.
 The plugin supported the plugin "bbPress admin replies".

 Features: